 AiR 351 is proud to launch the third edition of FLAD/AiR 351 grants, an initiative generously supported by the Luso-American Development Foundation (FLAD).
 Until the present there were 5 grant recipients hosted by AiR 351 within this partnership´s framework: Jody Wood (2020), João Enxuto & Erica Love (2020), Ellie Ga (2019) and Nicholas Knight (2019).

-These two grants are targeted for US based/American artists and will cover a period of 4 months during 2021 (exact dates to be settled between AiR 351 and applicant).
-United States based artists at any stage of practice are invited to apply.
+These two grants are targeted for US based/American artists and curators and will cover a period of 4 months during 2021 (exact dates to be settled between AiR 351 and applicant).
+United States based artists and curators at any stage of practice are invited to apply.
 Exception: current or past residents at AiR 351.

 AiR 351 is an independent international visual arts residency program located in Cascais, Lisbon region (Portugal).
 Its team works individually with each resident on a supportive environment, providing curatorial and technical assistance on a regular basis.
 Through institutional partnerships, AiR 351´s activities normally encompass a variety of contexts such as museums, art collections and art schools.
 Given the current worldwide pandemic context and depending on its evolution necessary adjustments might have to be taken in consideration, namely regarding the public programs and visits to the residency.
 All sanitary measures issued by the government for this kind of organization have been implemented and incorporated in AiR 351 regulations.